Project and Account Admins can create downloads.

 Customize by Document Tag - This allows you to specify the format in which specific documents are produced based on the tag those documents contain.
 See full guide here for more details.

 Starting Document/Bates Number - This is your last step to the bates-stamping process detailed in Step 3 above.
 Input a starting document or bates number here.
-This is a required field.
+This is a required field even if you do not include endorsement settings.

 Bates/Starting Numbers must be 50 characters or fewer and are restricted to letters, numbers, hyphens, periods, and underscores (i.e., no spaces).
 They must also end in a number.